Witness & Complainant Information

-Participation from witnesses and/or reporting parties/complainants is voluntary and often provides useful details that help the Office of Student Rights & Responsibilites (SRR) resolve cases from a more informed perspective.
+Participation from witnesses and/or reporting parties/complainants is voluntary and often provides useful details that help the Student Rights & Responsibilities (SRR) resolve cases from a more informed perspective.

 Witnesses are anyone with relevant information about an incident and can participant in-person, remotely or via a statement.
 If the person experienced direct harm as a result of the reported incident, they may wish to request to participate as a reporting party/complainant.

 Witnesses attending in person or remotely can be questioned by the respondent (accused student), the complainant (the reporting party, if involved in the case) and the hearing body.
-Witnesses are not required to to answer questions, but we expect them to be truthful about any information they do provide.
-Witnesses can have a support person or an advisor.
-However, the support person/adviser cannot be present in the student conduct proceeding, whether the hearing is in-person or virtual.
-Witnesses may request that quetions between themselves and others be asked indirectly, typically through the presiding officer.
+Witnesses are not required to to answer questions but we expect them to be truthful about any information that they do provide.
+Witnesses can have a support person.
+However, the support person cannot be present in the student conduct proceeding, whether the hearing is in-person or virtual.
+Witnesses may request that questions between themselves and others be asked indirectly, typically through the presiding officer.

 Alternatively, witnesses can choose to provide a signed witness statement to be reviewed during proceedings.
 In this case, witnesses would be unavailable for questions.